 And even if you can get hold of one, turning it into a good drift car will cost a bit more than some new tyres and a welder for the diff.
 You have to consider a decent roll cage as well as extensive engine modifications to get the power firmly to the rear.
 It really isn't as simple as clicking hundreds of pieces together like a Lego car.

-The best RC drift cars at a glance:
+The best RC drift cars at a glance

 But the good news is that you don't have to be reduced to sliding a hot wheels car with your fingertips.
 Drift cars in Radio Controlled form are immense fun and shouldn't go unrecognised.
-So, we've put some Eurobeat on the radio, checked our manifold, and can bring you our favourite RC drift cars.
+So, we've put some Eurobeat on the radio, checked our manifold, and bring you our favourite RC drift cars.

 The best RC drift cars